braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/whatsapp_campaign/create.md

 ---
-nav_title: Creating a WhatsApp message
+nav_title: Creating a WhatsApp Message
-article_title: Creating a WhatsApp message
+article_title: Creating a WhatsApp Nessage
 page_order: 4
 description: "This reference article covers the steps involved in building out and creating a WhatsApp message."
 page_type: reference